 - I love using one pan for this recipe!!
 Just wipe up any excess oil and start on the spinach in the same pan while your salmon rests.
 The creamy spinach sauce cooks quickly.

-This sauce is really versatile and I've actually made it with chicken or other types of fish.
+This spinach cream sauce is really versatile and I've actually made it with chicken or other types of fish.
 See this recipe for Creamy Rosemary Chicken which is really similar.

 - 2-3 tablespoons olive oil